ceceliacreates/ionitron-game/README.md

 - Uses [Capacitor's `isNativePlatform()` method](https://capacitorjs.com/docs/core-apis/web#isnativeplatform) to determine which storage method to use.
 - **Note:** [Capacitor Preferences API](https://capacitorjs.com/docs/apis/preferences) is only meant for light storage of key/value pairs.
 For large amounts of score data, use a database.
-- Sort scores based on highest, lowest, and latest
-- Clear list of scores from storage with button click
+- Clear list of scores from storage with button click on Scores page

 Score storage is handled with four functions, `loadGameScores()`, `addGameScore()`, `saveGameScores()`, and `clearGameScores()`.
 These are all defined in the `App.vue` component.